ansys/scade-apitools/doc/source/examples.rst

 Examples
 ========

-This section provides examples that are organized by Scade models.
+This section provides examples organized by Scade models.
 These models are not necessarily correct.
-They simply provide some data to be processed by the scripts.
+They simply provide some data for the scripts to process.

 The overall structure of an example script is as follows:

 * Retrieve one or more Scade model elements from the project.
-* Apply a command from ``ansys.scade.apitools`` to these elements.
+* Apply a command from the  Ansys SCADE API to these elements.
 * Print some feedback.

 .. note::
     The examples for the :py:mod:`create <ansys.scade.apitools.create>`
-    module have a different design, described in the appropriate section.
+    module have a different design, which is described in its API reference documentation.

 Run the examples
 ----------------